 Unlike some vegetables, peeling mushrooms is not recommended, as it can lead to a loss of both flavor and nutritional value.
-The stem (or "foot") of the mushroom is usually edible.
-Some species have a tough and fibrous stem that needs to be removed.
-In other cases, simply cut off the base of the stem if it is dry or has traces of soil.
+In most cases, the stem (or "foot") of the mushroom is entirely edible.
+However, some mushroom species may have tough and fibrous stems that should be removed.
+For others, simply cut off the base of the stem if it appears dry or has traces of soil.

-Cook mushrooms in stainless steel, glass, cast iron or terra-cotta pots to avoid their browning.
+Opt for stainless steel, glass, cast iron, or terra-cotta cookware when preparing mushrooms to prevent undesirable browning.

-To get maximum flavor, it is best to add mushrooms at the end of cooking to dishes that require prolonged simmering.
+To maximize their flavor, consider incorporating mushrooms towards the end of the cooking time for dishes that require extended simmering.

 ≻≻-Back to Home page from Edible mushrooms.